TheOdinProject/curriculum/git/foundations_git/git_basics.md

 ### Introduction

 In this lesson, we'll cover common Git commands used to manage your projects and to upload your work onto GitHub.
 We refer to these commands as the **basic Git workflow**.
 When you're using Git, these are the commands that you'll use 70-80% of the time.
-So, if you can get these down, you'll be more than halfway done mastering Git!
+If you can get these down, you'll be more than halfway done mastering Git!

 ### Lesson overview